Gem Archer

 Colin Murray "Gem" Archer (/gɛm/ GEHM; born 7 December 1966) is an English guitarist, singer and songwriter.
 He is best known as a member of the rock band Oasis, where he plays rhythm and lead guitar.
 He has also been a member of the Oasis-associated bands, Beady Eye and Noel Gallagher's High Flying Birds.
 Prior to joining Oasis, Archer fronted the alternative rock band Heavy Stereo between 1993 and 1999, releasing one studio album, Déjà Voodoo (1996), on Creation Records.

 Archer joined Oasis in September 1999, following the departure of founding guitarist Paul "Bonehead" Arthurs, and was a member of the band for ten years until the band's break-up in 2009.
-Archer contributed to the band's final three studio albums – Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008) – often contributing to the songwriting process and receiving sole songwriting credits on several songs.
+Archer contributed to the band's final three albums – Heathen Chemistry (2002), Don't Believe the Truth (2005) and Dig Out Your Soul (2008) – often contributing to the songwriting process and receiving sole songwriting credits on several songs.

 Following Oasis's break-up in August 2009, Archer, frontman Liam Gallagher, bass guitarist Andy Bell and drummer Chris Sharrock continued writing and recording together under the name Beady Eye, releasing two studio albums – Different Gear, Still Speeding (2011) and BE (2013) – before disbanding in October 2014.
 In 2017, Archer joined Noel Gallagher's High Flying Birds as lead guitarist, reuniting him with Oasis member Noel Gallagher, and making him and Sharrock the only members of Oasis to have been part of both Liam and Noel Gallagher's post-Oasis projects.
 In 2024, after a fifteen-year break from the band, Archer rejoined Oasis ahead of their Oasis Live '25 Tour.
+In 2026, he was inducted into the Rock and Roll Hall of Fame as a member of Oasis.

 Career

 The Edge and the Contenders

 Archer began his musical career as lead guitarist in a group called the Edge in the early 1981.
 They released two singles, "Take a Walk" and "Little Girl Blue".
 In early 1987, he was part of a band called the Contenders.
 He then formed Whirlpool in 1991 and signed to Food Records and EMI Publishing.
-Simon Scott was also involved on a live basis playing keyboards and backing vocals.
-After gigging around the UK and recording for 18 months the group folded.
-This laid the foundations for Heavy Stereo, with Gem taking over the role of singer.

 Heavy Stereo

 Archer formed Heavy Stereo with bassist Nez and guitarist Pete Downing both previously of Redcar indie band 2 Lost Sons who were subsequently signed with Creation Records.
 The band's only album, 1996's Déjà Voodoo, did not enjoy much critical or commercial success.
-However, Heavy Stereo's next release did receive more attention through demos of new material, a critically acclaimed contribution to The Jam tribute album, Fire and Skill: The Songs of the Jam, and opening on a Paul Weller tour.
+However, Heavy Stereo's next release did receive more attention through demos of new material, a critically acclaimed contribution to the Jam tribute album, Fire and Skill: The Songs of the Jam, and opening on a Paul Weller tour.